-- Communicate effectively in oral and written formats. - Demonstrate problem-solving and critical thinking skills. - Employ mathematical and science literacy skills. - Demonstrate safe practices in all welding activities. - Demonstrate ability to weld pipe in the 5G and 6G positions using SMAW in the downhill progression - Demonstrate how to read and identify drawings, prints and symbols. - Demonstrate the ability to layout and cut pipe manually for branch and butt joints.
+- Demonstrate safe practices in all welding activities. - Demonstrate ability to weld pipe in all positions using SMAW to ASME & API standards.

+- Demonstrate how to read and identify drawings, prints and symbols. - Demonstrate the ability to layout and cut pipe manually for branch and butt joints.